DevExpress-Examples/asp-net-mvc-round-panel-set-content/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to define RoundPanel content
+# Round Panel for ASP.NET Web Forms - How to define control content
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e4477/)**
 <!-- run online end -->

-A `SetContent` method allows you to define a content of DevExpress MVC extensions.
+The `SetContent` method allows you to define a content of DevExpress MVC extensions.
 This example demonstrates how to use this method overloads to define [RoundPanel](https://docs.devexpress.com/AspNetMvc/8976/components/multi-use-site-extensions/round-panel) content in the following ways:

 * Call the [SetContent(String content)](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.RoundPanelSettings.SetContent(System.String)) method overload to specify a content as a string.
 This overload is intended for simple scenarios where it is necessary to render simple HTML content (specified directly as a parameter).
   ```